Characters of the Yakuza series: Daigo Dojima

-Prior to the events of Yakuza 3, Daigo becomes the Sixth Chairman of the Tojo Clan.
-At the start of the game, he is shot by CIA operative Jiro Kazama, the brother of the late Shintaro Kazama.
-His fate is left uncertain until Kashiwagi reveals that he has stashed him in a hospital to recover, but has not told anyone of Daigo's whereabouts.
-Mine Yoshitaka of the Hakuho Clan eventually finds his way to the hospital (as does Kiryu), and prepares to kill Daigo out of compassion as he holds too much respect to see him living off a hospital machine.
+Prior to the events of Yakuza 3, Daigo becomes the sixth chairman of the Tojo Clan.
+At the start of the game, he is shot by CIA operative Joji Kazama, the brother of the late Shintaro Kazama.
+His fate is left uncertain until Kashiwagi reveals that he has stashed him in a hospital to recover but has not told anyone of Daigo's whereabouts.
+Mine Yoshitaka of the Hakuho Clan eventually finds his way to the hospital (as does Kiryu) and prepares to kill Daigo out of compassion as he holds too much respect to see him living off a hospital machine.
 Daigo awakens after Mine's defeat and saves the two from Black Monday syndicate leader Andre Richardson.

 During Yakuza 4, Daigo holds an emergency meeting with the Ueno Seiwa Clan following Ihara's death.
 Isao Katsuragi, the head of the Ueno Seiwa, demanded from Daigo that, to make up for Ihara's murder, the life of Arai or control of the business Majima runs, but Daigo refused.
 He was then asked by Katsuragi to use Majima instead since he is the "only one to measure up Ihara's murder."

 Katsuragi then leaves and tells Daigo to decide what he should do.
 It was later revealed by Majima that he told Kiryu that Daigo set him up by giving him away to the police.
 Later Daigo is fought and defeated by Kiryu on top of the Millennium Tower.